 In the spring semester, students have the opportunity to participate in mentorships with FSU faculty/staff.
 These mentorships allow small groups of three to ten students to meet more informally while exploring a specific topic.
 These one-credit-hour mentorships are optional, but are strongly encouraged as they offer students a unique and individualized opportunity to pursue topics under the guidance of FSU faculty/staff.
 Last year’s spring mentorships offerings can be viewed here.

 Throughout the year, various additional programs are offered to get Bryan Hall students involved.
 These programs have included academic workshops, social activities, group outings, volunteer activities, and much more!
 Check out Bryan Hall Learning Community’s Facebook page for upcoming activities.

-All new Bryan Hall students are required to attend a one-hour Bryan Hall orientation session on the Thursday evening, Friday morning, OR Saturday afternoon before classes begin in August.
+All new Bryan Hall students are required to attend a one-hour Bryan Hall orientation session.
 This requirement takes precedence over other activities, including participation in Fraternity/Sorority Recruitment.